RattleyCooper/selentric/README.md

 wait_for_match(self, poll_frequency: float = 0.1, timeout: int = -1):
-    Wait until the current window handle's web page matches the template defined in the PageTemplateMatcher that this object uses.
+    Wait until the current window handle's web page matches the template defined in the PageTemplate that this object uses.

     Set timeout to something other than -1 or it will wait forever.